 Sekanjebin Khiar: Sekanjebin is a mixture of honey and vinegar.
 It helps your metabolism and detoxifies your body.

 Khakshir Ablimoo: a mixture of lemonade and Flixweed.
 It keeps your buddy hydrated, and Flixweed helps your skin fight acne.

 Aragh Na’na: Mint extract is believed to be a cure for headaches and muscle spasms, and also it is useful for stomach bloating.

-Saffron and Rosewater: These two substances are present in almost every Iranian meal.
-Their rich tastes and smells are always welcomed and unforgettable in any traditional Persian beverage, specially Sherbets.
+Saffron and Rosewater: These substances are present in almost every Iranian meal.
+Their rich tastes and smells are always welcomed and unforgettable in any traditional Persian beverage, especially Sherbets.

 These traditional Persian beverages are some of the best choices for letting go of steam on hot evenings and enjoying some healing effects.
 You can try them at ice cream shops or “Sharbat khane” places around the town.

 Sugarless Iranian Drink

 Dough: a mixture of water and sour yogurt.
 It goes well with the taste of Iranian dishes and is full of benefits for your body.
 It is almost always present at Iranian dinner tables.